Building healthy lives, healthy communities TOGETHR.

 Missed Activities:

-• You will be asked to complete online surveys every 3-6 months while in the study.
+- You will be asked to complete online surveys every 3-6 months while in the study.
 If necessary, you may complete a survey up to 3 months before or 3 months after the due date for your next follow-up.
-This excludes the baseline survey, which must be completed within 1 week.
+This excludes the baseline survey, which may be completed up to 1 week after the due date.

 If you are interested in participating, study staff will check whether you live in an EHE priority hotspot when you complete the screener to check eligibility.